 The Feline Calicivirus infection guidelines were first published in the J Feline Med Surg 2009; 11: 538-546 and updated in J Feline Med Surg 2015; 17:570-582; the present update has been authorised by Regina Hofmann-Lehmann.

 Watch a video interview with Prof Alan Radford, Liverpool

 Feline calicivirus (FCV) is a highly contagious pathogen with a widespread distribution in the feline population.
-It belongs to the Caliciviridae family, genus Vesivirus; caliciviruses include important pathogens of man (such as the Norwalk virus, one of the commonest causes of infectious gastroenteritis in people) and animals, including the European brown hare syndrome virus and rabbit haemorrhagic disease virus (Green at al., 2000).
+It belongs to the Caliciviridae family, genus Vesivirus; caliciviruses include important pathogens of humans (such as the Norwalk virus, one of the commonest causes of infectious gastroenteritis in people) and animals, including the European brown hare syndrome virus and rabbit haemorrhagic disease virus (Green et al., 2000).